 Arborist reports can be divided into two streams: construction related, and non-construction related.

 Non-construction related arborist reports are typically used to support the injury or removal of a protected tree.
 A homeowner may wish to remove a tree that is structurally unsound, hazardous, messy, or that is interfering with an existing building or deck.

 Construction related arborist reports are used to both recommend ways to protect desirable trees on a property, and also support the removal of trees during construction activities.
 The goal of a construction related arborist report is to balance tree preservation and homeowner satisfaction in accordance with current Toronto Forestry Guidelines.
 Construction related arborist reports are more detailed than non-construction arborist reports.

-The cost of an Arborist Report depends on the scope of the project.
+The cost of an arborist report in Toronto depends on the scope of the project.

-If you are planning a construction or landscaping project, or wish to have a tree removed from your property, contact Evergreen Tree Care today and we will assess your needs and guide you through the permitting process
+If you are planning a construction or landscaping project in Toronto, or wish to have a tree removed from your Toronto property, contact Evergreen Tree Care today and we will assess your needs and guide you through the permitting process.

 Within the GTA, certain trees are protected under the Tree Protection By-law, including: